nandokawka/Turntable-to-Sonos-Bose-Bluetooth-or-internet-radio-with-Raspberry-Pi/README.md

-# Turntable to Smart Home Audio (Sonos, Bose) or internet radio with Raspberry Pi
+# Turntable to Sonos, Bose, Bluetooth or internet radio with Raspberry Pi

 Create an internet radio stream that allows for streaming your records to your Smart Home Audio System or any other internet radio capable endpoint.